 Lois Guarino, Omega’s chief operations officer, created Omega’s People and Culture department.
 Her focus is on developing every aspect of the campus as a meaningful part of a learning community while exploring the concept of compassionate service at work as a spiritual development path.
 She is also an artist and writer and teaches classes on leadership, work/life balance, and the creative process.

-Barton Kirk, MS, EIT, is an ecological engineer at SEEDS who works at the nexus of energy, water, climate, and community.
+Barton Kirk, MS, PE, is an ecological engineer at SEEDS who works at the nexus of energy, water, climate, and community.
 For the past decade, he has been helping communities develop durable decisions about their built and natural infrastructure by applying life-cycle systems analysis. ecoSEEDS.org

 Pete A. Muñoz, PE, LEED AP, cofounder of the eco-design organization SEEDS and senior engineer at Biohabitats, is a certified wastewater treatment plant operator.
 His areas of expertise include wastewater management, constructed wetlands, ecological design, and climate change solutions. biohabitats.com